This Appeal Page can only accept donations from Australian addresses.

 The program works through schools and helps children develop coping skills through structured games, stories and creative play in safe, small groups.
 It helps them identify emotions and understand that it’s normal to feel angry, sad or frustrated during scary or difficult situations.
 The model has been well researched and found to increase resilience, reduce psychological stress and increase coping skills amongst affected children.

-We can’t put the fires out, but with your support we can help to reduce the distress children are suffering and assist their families and communities to recover from what they have experienced.
+With your support we can help to reduce the distress children are suffering and assist their families and communities to recover from what they have experienced.